 A Little Bit of Soul in Little Italy

 For 20 years, the Orbit Room has brought a touch of New Orleans and a whole lot of soul to the city’s Little Italy, the neighborhood where nightlife reaches an apex.
-Every night of the week, bands gather at this intimate upstairs lounge to jam in the style of Motown, 60s soul classics, funk and reggae, and more.
+Every night of the week, bands (and musicians with the night off) gather at this intimate upstairs lounge to jam in the style of Motown, 60s soul classics, funk, reggae and more.

 Tap your feet with the crowd until the place fills up later in the evening, then cool off on the back patio with a martini.
 Better yet, escape the crush and head down the street to stop for something sweet at The Big Chill, an old-fashioned retro ice cream parlour with carnivalesque design.